marloBruder/mmt1/guides/migration.md

 Within a condition all checks are done indepedent of another.
 So the query (`all hypotheses`, `match`, `|- ph`) will return a potential theorem with two hypotheses `|- ph` and `|- ps`.
 WARNING: This implementation detail is likely to change in the future, that is if I figure out an efficiant way to implement it.

-As you might be able to guess right now, `Search By Parse Tree` can be quite useful for finding
+As you might be able to guess right now, `Search By Parse Tree` can be quite useful for finding parse trees within singular expressions, but is not very good at finding theorems where need substitutions to be consistant accross multiple expressions.
+Seaching even for simple theorems (like `ax-mp`) is quite difficult.
+This is a big weakness of `Search By Parse Tree` central to it's design and will be hard to fix.
+This is why I'm already planning on implementing metamath-lamps `Seach by Pattern` as one of the first things after the launch of `v1.0`.

 ## Add to database